tmo1/sms-ie/ENCRYPTION.md

 # Encryption

 SMS I/E can optionally encrypt data upon export and decrypt it upon import.
 It uses [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), which guarantees (assuming the use of a sufficiently strong passphrase) both data confidentiality (an attacker cannot determine the plaintext) and authenticity (an attacker cannot alter the plaintext without the tampering being detected).
+Encryption and decryption are only available on devices with API level >= 21 (Android 6).

 ## App settings